Photo Shoot Details

 Show up wearing loose fitting clothing

 Tight-fitting jeans and other restrictive clothing and apparel can leave impressions and discolorations on your skin that can possibly take hours to fade away.
 This can deteriorate the quality of images taken during an erotic photography session where you are usually showing plenty of skin.
-Showing up to a photo shoot in jogging pants or yoga pants and a t-shirt is always a good idea if you want to avoid this erotic photo shoot faux pas.
+Showing up to a boudoir photo shoot in jogging pants or yoga pants and a t-shirt is always a good idea if you want to avoid this photo shoot faux pas.

 Be positive and upbeat